rodjek/puppet-lint/developer/tutorial/index.md

 : This file contains the fully resolved dependency information from bundler and is generally not committed when writing libraries.

+At this point, your code should look like [this.](https://github.com/rodjek/puppet-lint-tutorial-check/tree/step-1)

 ## Finding the problems in the manifest
 Now that all the setup work is done, we can start actually writing some code.
 We're going to develop this module in a test driven manner, meaning we write